Unboxed-Software/solana-course/content/getting-started.md

 ## What is Solana?

-Solana is the first scalable Layer 1 blockchain.
+Solana allows people to **transact directly with each other instantly at almost no cost**.

 Compared to older platforms like Bitcoin and Ethereum, Solana is:

 - Significantly faster - most transactions complete in a second or two.

-- Massively cheaper - transaction fees (referred to as 'gas fees' in older networks) are typically $0.000025 (yes, far less than one penny) regardless of the value of what's being transferred.
+- Massively cheaper - transaction fees (referred to as 'gas fees' in older networks) are typically $0.00025 (much less than one penny) regardless of the value of what's being transferred.

 - Highly decentralized, having one of the highest Nakamoto coefficient (decentralization score) of any proof-of-stake network.